plone/Products.CMFPlone/SECURITY.md

 Please do **NOT** create a public bug report if you think this may be a security issue.
 Instead, please contact the Plone Security Team via email: security@plone.org.
 See also https://plone.org/security/report

+Only bug reports submitted directly to the security team email will be treated as responsible disclosure.
+Any offered for sale to third parties or submitted to public bug bounty programmes will be treated as irresponsible public disclosure.
+We will not confirm any submissions on third party platforms such as "huntr" or "hackerone" and to not give permission for those systems to accept reports.